 Finishing Hold: Corkscrew Senton

-Affiliation: New Japan Pro Wrestling/Consejo Mundial de Lucha Libre
+New Japan Pro Wrestling/Consejo Mundial de Lucha Libre

 Career Highlights: CMLL World Welterweight Champion (3, current), CMLL World Super Lightweight Champion (1), NWA World Historic Welterweight Champion (1), CMLL World Trios Champion (2), Mexican National Trios Champion (1), Torneo Nacional de Parejas Increibles (2010, 2011)